Showing posts with label personal growth. Show all posts

 You are not Wi-Fi.

-Setting limits on your time doesn’t make you selfish, it makes you wise.
+Setting limits on your time doesn’t make you selfish, it makes you wiser.

 5. Staying silent when you’re hurting